sarvesh371/python-api-pytest/README.md

 1. Before starting the tests perform the steps mentioned in https://github.com/digitalorigin/pg-qa-assignment#feature-2-test-automation-of-a-json-api to start the service in localhost

 **Setup the framework and requirements and execute Test**
+1. `cd python-api-pytest`
-1. Run venv_setup.sh if you are mac or change the commands according to your os for setting up venv and downloading packages
+2. Run venv_setup.sh if you are mac or change the commands according to your os for setting up venv and downloading packages

     `sh venv_setup.sh`

-2. Select the interpreter by going into preferences (No need if you are going to run tests from terminal)
+3. Select the interpreter by going into preferences (No need if you are going to run tests from terminal)
+4. `source venv/bin/activate`
-3. Run test using pytest command and tests directory
+5. Run test using pytest command and tests directory

-    ` pytest tests`
+    `pytest tests`

 **Project Structure**
 1. base - It contains all the common functions and workers functions